Prediction-Powered Risk Monitoring of Deployed Models for Detecting Harmful Distribution Shifts: Proofs and Analysis

 \subsection{Proof of Lemma \ref{lemma:eta_opt}}

 For a fixed $\hat{\bar R}_{t-1}^{\textrm{PP}}$, we have

 Using $\mathbb{E}[\hat{R}_t^{\textrm{PP}}(\eta_t)] = R_t$, this becomes

-The second term depends only on $R_t$ and $\hat{\bar R}_{t-1}^{\textrm{PP}}$, and is therefore independent of the tuning parameter $\eta_t$.
-Consequently, maximizing the expectation $\eta_t$ is equivalent to minimizing the variance term $\operatorname{Var}(\hat{R}_t^{\textrm{PP}}(\eta_t))$.
+The second term depends only on $R_t$ and $\hat{\bar R}_{t-1}^{\textrm{PP}}$, and is therefore independent of the hyperparameter $\eta_t$.
+Consequently, minimizing the expectation is equivalent to minimizing the variance term $\operatorname{Var}(\hat{R}_t^{\textrm{PP}}(\eta_t))$.
 Noting that this variance minimization problem is the same as Example 6.1 of PPI++ \cite{angelopoulos2023ppi++}, we thus directly have the following optimal solution: